jindrichmynarz/dissertation/parts/abstract_english.md

 # Abstract {.unnumbered}

+use case in the Czech public procurement linked open data for data integration
+Case-based reasoning, SPARQL
+Statistical relational learning, RESCAL

 The main problem in matchmaking public procurement data is low data quality.
 Even with large effort invested in data preparation, the data still exhibits fundamental structural problems.